The Difference: Cash Basis Accounting vs. Accrual Accounting

 - Conduct larger projects with multiple phases

-Construction companies, for example, can benefit from accrual accounting to help manage the money they receive from clients, as well as the expenses incurred from equipment and subcontractors.
+Construction companies, for example, can benefit from accrual accounting.
+It’s easier to manage the money they receive from clients, as well as the expenses incurred from equipment and subcontractors.

-Similarly, web developers can benefit from the accrual method, helping them manage larger, complex projects that require multiple phases to complete.
+Similarly, web developers can benefit from the accrual method.
+It is ideal for businesses that have larger, complex projects that require multiple phases to complete.

 Understandably, this can be a bit intimidating for business owners who already have a lot on their plates.
-This is why many entrepreneurs choose to outsource accounting for small business financial services.
+Many entrepreneurs partner with online accounting services like Xendoo.
+We can provide assistance with your accounting and bookkeeping needs.

 Getting Behind?
 We’re Here to Help!

 Hopefully, now, you’ve got a better grasp on cash basis accounting vs. accrual accounting.
 But what if after reading this article, you realize you’ve been doing it wrong?
-And what if you’ve been putting your books off until “tomorrow” and you’re not sure what to do?
+What if you’ve been putting your books off until “tomorrow” and you’re not sure what to do?

 If keeping track of your books gives you anxiety, don’t wait another day.
 Our free, no-obligation trial can show you how your business can thrive with accurate books.
 Sign up today and get back to managing your business!